national-voter-file/national-voter-file/docker/README.md

 Copy those files into data/Washington directory of the national-voter-file repo

-You can get samples of this data in our [private dropbox](https://www.dropbox.com/work/getmovement%20Team%20Folder) message us on the slack channel to get access.
+You can get samples of this data in our [private Dropbox](https://www.dropbox.com/work/getmovement%20Team%20Folder).
+Message us on Slack to get access.

 ### populateDateDimension.ktr
 This transform creates records in the date dimension that has a row for every single date going out twenty years.
 This is required before loading any records into the warehouse.